 Biodiversity funding helps protect gecko habitat

-Some of the smallest residents at the Orari Gorge got a helping hand recently thanks to a grant from the zone committee’s Immediate Steps biodiversity fund.
+Some of the smallest residents at the Orari Gorge got a helping hand thanks to a grant from the zone committee’s Immediate Steps biodiversity fund.

 The committee granted $36,500 towards a four-year project to protect the gecko habitat at the Orari Gorge by tackling a number of species of pest plants.